 Herbal Supplements

-Natural supplements can soothe tummy troubles, helping you get shuteye.
+Herbs29 like triphala, licorice root, slippery elm, ginger, and turmeric can soothe digestive issues, helping you get the sleep you need.
 Look for brands with all-natural ingredients that give your body the nutrients it needs to heal itself.
-Chemical-laden solutions only cover up symptoms and can make the situation worse in the long run.
+Chemical-laden solutions may cover up symptoms and can make the situation worse in the long run.

 Follow a Bedtime Routine